THE NEXT DYNAMIC LEADER IN INFORMATION SYSTEMS LOOKS LIKE

-To be eligible for scholarships you must apply by the priority deadlines.
 Plan to submit materials early to expedite processing.
 Deadlines apply to all required documents.
-Please note that if you apply by the final deadlines many classes may be full.

 Many students take advantage of internships for credit while going to school full-time.
 These internships oftentimes result in full-time job offers upon completion.
 Past companies our students have interned for include:

 - Newmont Mining

 Our Information Systems Association (ISA) student chapter provides huge value for our MS Information Systems students.
 It has been instrumental in helping our students attain their career goals through high-profile events and speakers.